-- A. Set the source of the current setting. - B. Measurement parameter classification tabs, including Favorite, and in the area will display the corresponding parameters - C. Parameters.
+- A. Set the source of the current setting. - B. Measurement parameter classification tabs, including Favorite, Vertical, Horizontal, Miscellaneous, and CH Delay.
+Touch a tab and in the G area will display the corresponding parameters - C. Parameters.
 Touch the parameter to be measured to activate it, and touch it again to close the parameter. - D. Background highlighted parameters represent it is activated.
+In the figure above, "Pk-Pk" and "ROV" are activated. - E. Description of the last selected parameter.